 Stockton Beach – Port Stephens

 Stockton Beach is a huge sand area stretching from the north of Newcastle all the way to Anna Bay.
-This is one of the best and most popular sandboarding spots in Australia, with plenty of massive sands dunes.
+It is one of the best and most popular sandboarding spots in Australia, with plenty of massive sands dunes.

 Pebbly Beach – Murramarang National Park

-If you’re looking to do some tobogganing then this is the perfect dune, Only problem is that the sand is soft, so it’s a hard walk back up, once you’ve made it to the bottom.
-There also isn’t a whole heap of variety if you’re looking at doing standup sandboaring.
+If you’re looking to do some sand tobogganing then this is the perfect dune; only problem is that the sand is soft, so it’s a hard walk back up, once you’ve made it to the bottom.
+There also isn’t a whole heap of variety if you’re looking at doing standup sandboarding.

 North Entrance Beach – The Entrance

 The dunes are all fairly small but have a good variety in them, so there are the real steep ones, the nice curvy ones and of course plenty of jumps.
 Also being small means you don’t have to walk to far to get back up to the top of the dune.